hiseba/project_euler/README.md

 project_euler
 =============

-Project Euler solutions in C, Nimrod and Octave.
+Project Euler solutions in C, Nimrod, Octave and Python.

 Some problems solved in C use GMPlib ( http://gmplib.org ).